 If you want to start your day with a good meal, there are several options for breakfast in Whitefish, MT.
-Loula’s Cafe consistently gets high ratings for filling breakfasts at fair prices – but they are also known for their selection of pies (in fact, some claim that they make the best Huckleberry Pie in the region!).
+Loula’s Cafe consistently gets high ratings for filling breakfasts at fair prices – but they are also known for their selection of pies.
+In fact, some claim that they make the best Huckleberry Pie in the region!

-Amazing Crepes is another highly rated Whitefish restaurant for breakfast (and lunch!), offering a selection of sweet and savory crepes.
+Amazing Crepes is another highly rated Whitefish restaurant for breakfast (or lunch), offering a selection of sweet and savory crepes.

 For fine dining, Whitefish Lake Restaurant ranks as one of the best restaurants in Whitefish, MT.
 Located at the Whitefish Lake Golf Course, the restaurant menu features seafood, steak and an extensive wine list.

-Shop at the Whitefish Farmers’ Market
+Shop at the Whitefish Farmers Market

 Spend the Day at Whitefish Lake

-Things to do near Whitefish, Montana
+Things To Do Near Whitefish, Montana

-Glacier National Park is one of the most beautiful national parks in the United States – and it is just 26 miles from Whitefish.
-There are numerous ways to experience the park – driving, hiking, biking and camping – to name a few!
+Glacier National Park is one of the most beautiful national parks in the United States – and it ranks as one of the top things to do around Whitefish, Montana.
+Located just 26 miles from Whitefish, the West Glacier entrance to GNP is easily accessible – and a must-do in Montana!